Oblate Program 2017 – 2018

 You are invited to a new year of Oblate study.
-Join Us!
-The “School of the Lord’s Service” is where you can be a part of a special group, a Community and learn to live and share Benedictine values that will enrich your Christian life.
+Blessings to you all as we move toward the end of summer.
+Come together to “listen with the ear of the heart” to God’s voice within and in the voices of each other.
+You can be a part of a special group, a Community and learn to live and share Benedictine values that will enrich your Christian life.

 You can get this book at Smile.Amazon.com (then you’ll also be contributing a small percentage of your purchase to the Benedictine Sisters of FL).

-Below are the Meeting Dates, section names and areas to be highlighted:
+Below are the meeting dates, book section names and areas to be highlighted:

 10:30 a.m.
 Morning Praise and Mass in Monastery Chapel